2003 Arizona Wildcats football team: vs No. 2 USC

-Arizona State
+at Arizona State

 The Wildcats attempted to end the season on a high note, as they traveled to Tempe for the annual rivalry game against Arizona State.
-However, Arizona would have trouble slowing down ASU’s passing offense and made mistakes that would cost them points.
+However, Arizona would have trouble slowing down ASU's passing offense and made mistakes that would cost them points.
 In the end, the Wildcats were held to only seven points, which was their lowest in the rivalry since 1992 and lost their tenth game of the season, which was a school record.
 Also, the loss put the Wildcats into finishing the season last (10th place) in the Pac-10 standings with a 2–10 record.